What is a craniotomy?

 - Tell your doctor if you are sensitive to or are allergic to any medicine, latex, tape

-- Tell your doctor of all medicines (prescribed and over-the-counter) and herbal supplements
+- Tell your doctor of all prescribed medicines, over-the-counter medicines, and herbal

 - Tell your doctor if you have a history of bleeding disorders or if you are taking

-any anticoagulant (blood-thinning) medicine, aspirin, or other medicine that affects
+any blood-thinning medicine, aspirin, or other medicine that affects blood clotting.

 - If you smoke, you should stop smoking as soon as possible before the procedure to

 improve your chances for a successful recovery.